What is vulnerability management?

 Scanning all of these environments betters the chances of catching vulnerabilities before they become major issues.

 Once vulnerabilities have been identified, they must be reported and evaluated to determine the likelihood and impact of potential exploitation.
-After the vulnerabilities have been prioritized, the IT team can then proceed with resolving the vulnerabilities, thereby strengthening your network.
+After the vulnerabilities have been prioritized, the IT team fixes the vulnerabilities, thereby strengthening your network.

-There are three major components of a vulnerability management program:
+3 major components of a vulnerability management program

 This involves determining which vulnerabilities are top concern so that the IT department knows how to prioritize issues and resolutions.
 Not all assets are created equal; some assets and data are more important than others.